rbbrdckybk/ai-art-generator/README.md

 !WIDTH = 384
 !HEIGHT = 384
 ```
 This will set the output image size to 384x384.
 A larger output size requires more GPU VRAM.
+Note that for stablediff these values should be multiples of 64.
 ```
 !TRANSFORMER = ffhq
 ```